-Other exhibits look at Campaigning; then and now.
 Our Greenham Common: Common Ground, Uncommon women exhibit details the tireless campaigning of the Greenham women.
 We also have the mini- exhibition ‘What Story Will You Tell?’ the story of Sadako Sasaki (of paper cranes fame!).
 A particular favourite with children visiting the Museum.

 Our temporary exhibition space is changed every three to four months with exciting and engaging exhibitions.